General Info – summary

 Tree

 This attractive Tree, with its rounded crown, is usually up to 7m and occasionally 12m high.
-It may also have a shrubby form.
+It may also have a multi-stemmed shrubby form.
 Usually, the single main Stem is slender and upright (photo 453).
 The grey relatively smooth Bark is pale, slightly raised and corky with longitudinal streaks (photo 276).
-The strong, tough Branches and usually flattened at the nodes.
+The strong, tough Branches are difficult to break and usually flattened at the nodes.

 Leaves

-The simple (have a single blade, which may have incisions that are not deep enough to divide the leaf into leaflets), opposite or scattered Leaves have a waxy feel, and usually occur near branch ends, and are entire (with a continuous margin, not in any way indented).
+The simple (have a single blade, which may have incisions that are not deep enough to divide the leaf into leaflets), opposite or scattered Leaves have a waxy feel, and usually occur near branch ends.
+They are entire (with a continuous margin, not in any way indented).
 In cold places, the tree may be deciduous – losing its leaves for a short time.
 The smooth, oblong-elliptic to obovate leaves are usually up to 10 x 5cm (photo 26) but may be bigger.
 The Apex (photo 26) may be round or bluntly to sharply pointed, and the Base tapers.
 The hairless Blade is initially light green but becomes darker (photo 299), bluish and slightly waxy.
 The lower side remains lighter (photo 26).
-Old leaves may be yellowish.
-The many side Veins and the pale-yellow Midrib are translucent and slightly raised below.
-All veins are clearly visible when the leaf is examined against a strong light.
-In photo 297 the light of the morning sun was used.
+Newish leaves are a lighter green (photo 299) and, prior to falling, the Leaves age to a yellowish colour.
+The side Veins and the pale-yellow Midrib are translucent and slightly raised below.
+All veins are clearly visible when the leaf is examined against a strong light (photo 297).
+Here the light of the morning sun was used.
 In this photo, the side veins tend to loop together, prior to reaching the margin.
-Veins are visible on both sides and raised below (photo 26).
+Veins are visible on both sides and are raised below (photo 26).
 The wavy Margin is entire and may be rolled under.
 The yellow-green short Petiole (leaf stalk) is up to 6mm long.
-Prior to falling, the Leaves age to a yellowish colour.
 Stipules (basal appendages of the petiole) are absent.

 Flowers

-Flowering may last for 3 weeks.
+The special flowering may last for 3 weeks.
+Flowers are produced on the previous year’s growth.
 Between 20 and 60 individual small trumpet shaped (photo 280) and finely hairy Flowers are contained in dense terminal heads (photo 451).
-Collectively this impressive mass of flowers resembles a pompon (hence, the common name).
-Each inflorescence is subtended by an involucre (one or more whorls of small leaves or bracts standing underneath a flower-cluster) of 2-6 strong, hard, green and brown Bracts.
-These bracts remain after the flowers have fallen (photo 281).
+Collectively each impressive mass of flowers resembles a pompon (hence, the common name).
+Each inflorescence is subtended by an involucre (one or more whorls of small leaves or bracts standing underneath a flower-cluster) of 2-6 strong, hard, green and brown Bracts (photo 281).
+These bracts remain after the flowers have fallen.
 The Peduncle (stalk of a flower cluster) is up to 8cm long (photo 277).
 The almost spherical inflorescences may be widespread on the tree.
-In order to appreciate its beauty, dissect out a single flower and examine with a hand lens.
-These impressive individual flowers may be pale pink to slightly purple or even white (photo 286).
+In order to appreciate the beauty of a single flower, dissect it out and examine with a hand lens.
+Each impressive individual flower may be pale pink (photo 286) to slightly purple or even white .
 Individual trees have the same coloured flowers.
 Each flower is up to 3cm long.
 Flowers are bisexual and actinomorphic (Regular, symmetrical.
 Flowers are vertically divisible into similar halves by more than 1 plane passing through the axis).
 New inflorescence buds resemble lollypops.

-The Hypanthium (an enlarged flower receptacle with sepals, petals and stamens on its rim) has a hairy and longish Calyx (photo 280) with 5 petal-like lobes (photo 286).
+The Hypanthium (an enlarged flower receptacle with sepals, petals {here no petals}) and stamens on its rim) has a hairy and longish Calyx (photo 280) with 5 petal-like lobes (photo 286).
 Petals are absent.
-The 4 Stamens occur in 2 whorls of different lengths (photo 286) and are attached to the calyx tube.
+The 10 Stamens occur in 2 whorls of different lengths (photo 96) and are attached to the almost cylindrical, often curved calyx tube.
 The yellow or orange Anthers are shorter than the filaments and the outer ones just protrude above the tube.
 Each anther is oblong and has 2 theca (pollen sacs) that are initially bright yellow to orange (photo 286).
 This photo of one flower, resting on a peg, gives an idea of the flower size.
-In order to release pollen anthers open through lengthwise slits.
-There is a single Pistil (a unit of the Gynoecium, the female element of the flower, composed of the Ovary, Style and Stigma).
+In order to release pollen, anthers open through lengthwise slits.
+There is a single Pistil (a unit of the Gynoecium, the female element of the flower, composed of the Ovary, Style and green Stigma – in photos 286 & 96).
 The sessile, superior Ovary has a single Locule (compartment within an organ e.g., ovary) which contains a single ovule.
 The thin, relatively long Style is about 2cm long and distinctly protrudes beyond the Calyx tube (photos 281 & 286).
 The relatively large, green and almost spherical Stigma has glandular hairs.
 The trees are insect pollinated.
 In cold areas, the untidy old brown flowers may remain on the trees until the next flowering season.
 (Nov-Feb).

 Fruit